kmiya/CarND-Behavioral-Cloning-P3/writeup.md

 #### 4. Is the training data chosen appropriately?

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
-The training data includes 5,880 x 3 = 17,640 images and its flipped images as augmented data.
+The training data includes 5,880 x 3 = 17,640 camera images and its flipped images as augmented data.

 For details about how I created the training data, see the next section.